 • DAILY EX- Daily exercise of neck and back strengthens muscles so that they can take stresses of sitting

-About Dr. Ashu Consul – Orthopaedic Surgeon in Delhi
+Dr. Ashu Consul

 Dr. Ashu Consul MBBS, MS (Ortho), M.Ch (Ortho), Research Fellow Arthroscopy(ICMR) Dr. Ashu Consul...